shadowezz/Productiv/docs/UserGuide.md

 #### Clearing all deliverables: `clear`

-Clears all deliverables from the deliverable list.
+Clears all deliverables from your deliverable list, if any.

 Format: `clear`